AutomationAgent-AI/GenAI.NET/docs/automation.generativeai.application.md

 ### **CreateSemanticSearchTool(String, String, String, Int32)**

-Creates a search tool for semantic search using a given vector database
+Creates a search tool for semantic search using a given vector database.
+The input parameter name to execute this tool is 'query'.

 ```csharp
 public static string CreateSemanticSearchTool(string name, string description, string dbpath, int maxResultsCount)